 The information on the enclosed transcript(s) has been released in accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) and may not be disclosed further to another party without the written consent of the student.

-For questions concerning the enclosed transcript(s), please contact:
+For questions concerning transcript(s), please contact:

 D Barely Passed